-The three outer islands show a substantial shift to the right (i.e. towards larger lobsters) in the CAL plots for the 2012 season compared with the four previous seasons.
-This trend is also clearly evident in the plots of average size of lobster which show large increases for the 2012 season.
-This trend is not so evident at Tristan island (Figure 4a), although the Tristan average male and particularly average female sizes have increased over the previous few seasons (see Figure 4b).
+The three outer islands show a substantial shift to the right (i.e. towards larger lobsters) in the CAL plots for the 2012 season compared with the four previous seasons, with this trend largely persisting to 2013 and 2014.
+This trend is also clearly evident in the plots of the average size of lobster which show large increases for the 2012+ seasons.
+This trend is not so evident at Tristan island (Figure 4a), although the Tristan average male and particularly average female sizes increased for the 2012 season but have dropped to lower levels for 2013 and 2014 (see Figure 4b).

 This shift is particularly unexpected for Inaccessible for where the minimum legal size was REDUCED from 68mm CL to 66mm CL at the start of the 2012 season.
-One might have expected a shift towards SMALLER lobsters in the CAL plots i.e. for the average size of lobsters in the catch to decrease.
+One might have expected a shift towards SMALLER lobsters in the CAL plots, i.e. for the average size of lobsters in the catch to decrease.